Thursday, 27 July 2006

 We woke to a sky full of clouds, infinitely better than the brassy one of recent days, and it was noticeably cooler.

 For breakfast we cut up the yellow plums we had scavenged yesterday, and added some flaccid grains of muesli and a pale liquid made from the last of the powdered milk.
-The remains of the muesli went down the river bank for the wildlife to enjoy.
+The remains of our muesli supply went down the river bank for the wildlife to enjoy.

 It must have somehow been swept up and discarded with the pizza wrappings.
 It was just as well that it was our last day of walking, and that we had studied the map closely the evening before.